fbpx

 6. Virginia Bluebells

-Virginia Bluebells (Mertensia virginica) are a great companion for tulips planted in shadier spots.
+Virginia bluebells (Mertensia virginica) are a great companion for tulips planted in shadier spots.
 They have lovely foliage which is a soft complement to the long leaves of the tulips.
 They are also low-maintenance, thus making them one of the best perennials to plant with tulips.

 Both plants have foliage that dies back to the ground during summer.
 Consider including a later part-shade perennial plant like hosta or astilbe in the area to minimize the extent of bare garden soil later in the season.